dfransiscaf/dfransiscaf1/ec2-deploy/README.md

-# Deploying a Web App on EC2
+# Launching a Web Server on EC2

 ## 📝 Overview
-This project demonstrates how to deploy a simple web application on **Amazon EC2**.
+This project demonstrates how to launch a simple web application on **Amazon EC2**.

 ## 🔧 Tools & Technologies
 - Amazon EC2